 I thought of the family of the man who was killed.
 Even though he was a bad man who was going to take a young girl away from her family and do who knows what to her, I couldn’t help feeling sorry for those he left behind.
 I know what it’s like to lose someone unexpectedly.
 One minute they are here and the next they are gone.
 Never once did I ever imagine that Micah would die thirteen years after I gave birth to him.
 That was the second happiest day of my life.
 The first was my wedding.

-I was forty-two when I had Micah and I was so thankful that he was a healthy baby.
+I was thirty-six when I had Micah and I was so thankful that he was a healthy baby.
 He was a beautiful baby.
 Royce and I adored him but we didn’t spoil him.
 Then, he developed Asthma when he was in Primary school.
 It was hard seeing him struggling to breath–something so many of us take for granted.
 He hated that he had Asthma.
 I promised him that he would grow out of it when he was older.
 He never got the chance to do that.